TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/phase_06_C.md

 <a id="6c-10"></a>

-### Generate a new Google Analytics property ID for the PROD vanity domain name
+### Generate a new Google Analytics property ID for the PROD public domain name

 Description pending.

 <a id="6c-11"></a>

-### Generate a new Google Site Verification token for the PROD vanity domain name
+### Generate a new Google Site Verification token for the PROD public domain name

 Description pending.

 <a id="6c-12"></a>

-### Generate a new reCAPTCHA code for the PROD vanity domain name
+### Generate a new reCAPTCHA code for the PROD public domain name

 Description pending.